Skip to content

 If you are a landowner in Arizona, you may soon be approached by solar developers—if you haven’t been already.
 After all, the future of Arizona’s energy landscape recently took some twists and turns.
 But it looks like utilities will want to establish power purchase agreements on large-scale solar farms going forward to meet newly enacted energy mandates.

-Some of Arizona’s largest utilities, which have ambitious goals of their own, supported the clean-energy mandates in the original proposal.
+Some of Arizona’s largest utilities, which have ambitious goals along with the state itself, supported the clean-energy mandates in the original proposal in 2021.

 • Arizona Public Service (APS) announced that it plans to end the use of coal-fired power plants by 2031 and get 100% of its power from non-carbon emitting sources by 2050.